zkamvar/predtimechart/README.md

 # JavaScript API

 The component is accessed via the `App` object, and is initialized via the `App.initialize()` function.
-After that, everything else is taken care of by the app. `App.initialize(componentDiv, _fetchData, isIndicateRedraw, options, _calcUemForecasts)` takes these args:
+After that, everything else is taken care of by the app.

+## About _task ID variables_

+Predtimechart has adopted a simplified version of the _modeling tasks_ concept defined in [Modeling Hub task ID variables](https://hubdocs.readthedocs.io/en/latest/format/tasks.html#task-id-vars), and specifically the idea of _task ID variables_.
+These variables are used in these ways (details follow):

+1. Initializing the application's UI: The `task_ids` object passed to App.initialize() via the containing options object (see the "Options object" section below) configures the dropdown menus in the options section of the UI.
+Specifically, each task ID gets its own dropdown, positioned between the fixed **Outcome** and **Interval** dropdowns.
+For example, if the options object's `task_ids` specifies two task IDs ("scenario_id" and "location") then there will be two dropdowns between Outcome and Interval: "scenario_id" and "location".
+Those dropdowns' values will contain the values passed in the `task_ids` object.
+1. Initializing the dropdown default values: Predtimechart uses the options object's `initial_task_ids` to select the initial values that the user sees.
+1. Args to the `_fetchData` function: When the user takes an action that requires obtaining data, predtimechart will pass the currently-selected values in the above dropdowns to the `_fetchData` function.

+## App.initialize() args

+`App.initialize(componentDiv, _fetchData, isIndicateRedraw, options, _calcUemForecasts)` takes these args:

 - `componentDiv`: `id` of the empty `<div>` to place the component into.
 - `_fetchData`: function to retrieve truth and forecast data.
 It is called whenever the plot needs updating.
 See the "fetchData data format" section for details.
 It takes these args:
     - `isForecast`: `boolean` indicating type of data to retrieve. `true` means retrieve forecast data and `false` means get truth data.
     - `targetKey`: `string` naming the target of interest.
 Must be one of the values in the options object's `target_variables` value.
-    - `unitAbbrev`: "" unit "".
-Must be one of the values in the options object's `units` value.
+    - `taskIDs`: `object` specifying which modeling task to retrieve data for (see _task ID variables_ above).
+Must be consistent with the `options` object's `task_ids` value (see the "Options object" section for details).
     - `referenceDate`: "" reference date "".
 Must be one of the values in the options object's `available_as_ofs` value.
 - `isIndicateRedraw`: `boolean` that controls whether the plot area should be grayed out while waiting for data requests.
 Useful for applications that have a noticeable delay when fetching data.
 - `options`: `object` that contains initialization data.
 See the "Options object" section for details.